vysmbln/JS-projects/Maze/README.md

 - [x] add css on index.html
 - [x] edit const height and width
 - [x] remove cell variable and replace with cellHorizontal/cellVertical
-- [x]edit cons unitLEngth to const unitLengthY and const unitLengthY
+- [x] edit cons unitLength to const unitLengthY and const unitLengthY

 15. Add 'You win' on index.html